 Homework has been part of the educational practice for many years.
 It enables students to continue the learning process at home.
 Secondly, with the limited sessions for subjects during class hours, homework gives students enough time to research, learn through the process while solving questions.
 In the end, they get a better understanding of the subject matter.
 However, there are different views on the importance of homework.
 Despite a recent scientific study proving that homework helps in improving students, some people believe it does it.

-But have you ever thought of who invented homework and when?
-In this post, we will discuss the person behind homework, and why?
+But have you ever thought of who invented homework and when did it happen?
+In this post, we will discuss the person behind homework, and the reason why.

 So when was Homework invented